horazont/aioxmpp/docs/user-guide/quickstart.rst

-which carry a :class:`Query` payload; the payload is identified by its qualified XML name (that is, the namespace and element name tuple). :mod:`aioxmpp` was made aware of the :class:`Query` using the :meth:`aioxmpp.stanza.IQ.as_payload_class` descriptor.
+which carry a :class:`Query` payload; the payload is identified by its qualified XML name (that is, the namespace and element name tuple). :mod:`aioxmpp` was made aware of the :class:`Query` using the :meth:`aioxmpp.IQ.as_payload_class` descriptor.

-It then calls the `handler` coroutine we declared with the :class:`aioxmpp.stanza.IQ` object as its only argument.
+It then calls the `handler` coroutine we declared with the :class:`aioxmpp.IQ` object as its only argument.
 The coroutine is expected to return a valid payload (hint: :data:`None` is also a valid payload) for the ``"result"`` IQ or raise an exception (which would be converted to an ``"error"`` IQ).